Search This Blog

 When he stepped out of his dorm-room door, he got the feeling they were actually glad to see him.

-Marcus had Johnny to thank for that.
+It gave Marcus a warm feeling, and he had Johnny to thank for that.

 Buy Now on Amazon